This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 1. Seoul, South Korea

-Over the last 13 years of helping people immigrate to the country of their dreams, I’ve noticed that many people love Japan and China.
-They love going to Tokyo, Beijing or Shanghai.
+Over the last decade of helping people immigrate to the country of their dreams, we’ve noticed that many people love Japan and China.
+They love going to Tokyo, Beijing, or Shanghai.

 However, Japan is notoriously anti-immigration.
 You can go as a tourist, but staying there permanently can prove to be difficult.

-Don’t get me wrong, it’s a great place to visit.
-But for a place to live as an expat, unless you have a job there, it is a little more difficult.
+It’s a great place to visit, but for a place to live as an expat, unless you have a job there, it is a little more difficult.

 As for China, many people are leaving, especially expats who have difficulties with the government and running a business there.